You'll See

 "You'll See" is a song by American singer Madonna from her ballads compilation, Something to Remember (1995).
 She wrote and produced the song with Canadian musician David Foster.
 "You'll See" was released on October 23, 1995, by Maverick Records as the lead single from the album.
 An acoustic pop ballad, "You'll See" features instrumentation from percussion, tremolo guitar and piano, while lyrically it speaks of independence after the end of a love affair.

 The song received positive reception from contemporary critics, with reviewers praising Madonna's vocals.
 The American Society of Composers, Authors and Publishers (ASCAP) honored it as the Most Performed Song, in their annual ASCAP Pop Awards for 1997.
-"You'll See" was commercially successful, reaching the top five in Austria, Canada, Finland and the United Kingdom.
+"You'll See" was commercially successful, reaching the top five in Austria, Canada, Finland, Israel and the United Kingdom.
 The single also managed to peak at number six on the US Billboard Hot 100 making it Madonna's 29th top-ten single on the chart.

 An accompanying music video was directed by Michael Haussman, where the story line served as a sequel to Madonna's music video for "Take a Bow".
 An alternate Spanish version, written by Argentine singer-songwriter Paz Martinez, also received a music video, and was included on the Latin American edition of Something to Remember.
 Madonna performed the song live on British television program Top of the Pops, and on selected US shows of 2001's Drowned World Tour.
 In 2009, Scottish singer Susan Boyle included a cover of the song on her debut studio album I Dreamed a Dream.